Skip to main content

 Changes to the document are persisted to the database when the save method is called.

-final document = await database.document('xyz');
+final document = await collection.document('xyz');

 final mutableDocument = document!.toMutable()